braddeibert/CSCI-205-BinaryTree/README.md

 Repository to collaborate on creating a binary tree datatype with classmates

 Team Members:
-Brad Deibert
+Brad Deibert,
-Halle Nurse
+Halle Nurse,
-Tim Garner
+Tim Garner,
-Beau Goldberg
+Beau Goldberg.

 Description of project:
 Creating a binary search tree that supports adding nodes, printing the orders of nodes, maintains